phb2911/Passwords/docs/index.md

 This is a multi-user application where each piece of data is encrypted using the user’s main password as the encryption key, which means that no one is able to access the other user’s data without their password, not even the data base administrator.

-When the apligacion is open, a login window is displayed.
+When the application is open, a login window is displayed.

 ![Image](img1.png)